-This document details the culmination of activities and onsite evaluations undertaken to complete a critical areas assessment (i.e. wetlands, streams, fish and wildlife habitats) of Parcel 0419095003 and a septic easement area within parcel 0419091068 (Project site).
-The project site was located at 433 - 43rd Avenue SW within the City of Puyallup, Pierce County, Washington (Figure 1).
+This document details the culmination of activities and onsite evaluations undertaken to complete a critical areas assessment (i.e. wetlands, streams, fish and wildlife habitats) of Parcel 0419095022 (project site).
+The project site was located generally to the north of 43rd Avenue SW within the City of Puyallup, Pierce County, Washington (Figure 1).
 The evaluation and characterization of onsite and adjacent critical areas is a vital element in land use planning.
 The goal of this approach is to ensure that the proposed development of a single duplex and associated primary and reserve septic drainfield areas does not result in adverse environmental impacts to an identified City of Puyallup Category III Wetland and the associated 60-foot standard City of Puyallup buffer identified within the project site.
-As presently proposed all development activities would be accomplished without an encroachment into the identified wetland or associated 60-foot buffer.
+As presently proposed, all development activities shall be accomplished without intrusion into the wetland or standard buffer areas.